 Hence, in aquaponics we need to introduce something known as the bio-filter, which provides addition surface area for the beneficial bacterial to cling onto and live in.
 There are a variety of bio-filters available, including upright or horizontal bio-filters.

 Tip #1: Most backyard aquaponics design combine their grow beds and their bio-filters into a single unit, as in the case of a media-filled grow beds.
-This simplifies the design and construction of their aquaponics system, as well as saves cost and space!
+This simplifies the design and construction of their aquaponics systems, as well as saves cost and space!

 The media-filled grow bed is where the plants are cultivated.
 Grow beds can be made of wood and lined with water-proof plastic liners.
 Depending on where you stay, you might want to consider adding insulation to the sides of your grow beds to keep it warm in the winter and cool in the summer if your aquaponics system is in the outdoors.